The following benefits apply to benefits eligible Resident/Fellows.

 Free parking space is available throughout the Hospital premises and off-site locations are provided.
 Security and Parking maintains shuttle bus services to lots 9, 20, and between DHMC campus sites.
 The Security shuttle bus continues to return riders to Lot 20 from 6:00 pm to 11:00 pm from the East entrance.
 After 11:00 pm call the Security Department at beeper 9381 for a ride to Lot 20.

-DHMC has an on-site Child Care Center designed to care for the children of employees and residents and fellows.
+DHMC has an on-site Child Care Center designed to care for the children of benefits-eligible employees and residents and fellows.
 It includes eight classrooms, two large indoor play areas and two separate outdoor playgrounds.
 Adjacent to the Medical Center, it can accommodate children from six weeks to kindergarten.
 A highly qualified staff provides professional care from 6:30 am to 8:00 pm, Monday through Friday.
 There is a sliding fee scale based upon your income and payroll deduction is available.
 Those interested in this care should apply as early as possible by calling (603) 643-6504.

 If you need a place to stay and rest while on call there are call rooms available on the fifth floor.
 Departments that take call often have their own designated rooms.
 There are also a number of “float rooms” available for anyone to use in both the resident/fellow and medical student hallways.
 If you need assistance finding these rooms, please email GME.Office@Hitchcock.org or call 603-650-5748.